niambers/Social-Network-Analysis/README.md

 This repository will serve as a place of reference and development for the "Implementation of Machine Learning" to Social Network Analysis.

 The purpose of this function was initially to increase a company's ability to fluctuate between prices based on tweets or social inputs (ranging from weather to positive or negative connotation in reviews) from people near to a companies physical location.
 And as a direct result increase the rate of conversion marketing*.
-However, now the goal is to - HOPEFULLY - carry out machine learning with an unrestricted algorithm.
+However, now the goal is to - HOPEFULLY - carry out machine learning with an unsupervised algorithm.